Strategic Planning: Staff Conversations

 Supporting protocol – how you might use this tool:

-When looking at adapting and implementing a local mental health and substance use protocol, this tool can:
+When developing your local mental health and substance use protocol, this tool can:

 Build relationships between staff who will be working together around new pathways/interfaces

-The insights developed from these sessions can help identify a core template for how services can interface, including - good practice to spread, priorities for pathway development and challenges that need escalating to a strategic level.
+The outputs of these conversation session will be useful insights.
+These insights can help identify a core template for how services can interface.
+A core template could include priorities for pathway development.
+It could also include challenges that need escalating to a strategic level.
+It can also include good practice to spread.

 Structured Conversations

-As part of the Mental Health and Substance Use Pathfinder Programme, HIS facilitated a series of staff conversations as a way to understand the experiences of delivering care and support including identifying good practice, build constructive dialogue around supporting co-occurring needs within separate services, and outline how new pathways can improve care.
+HIS facilitated a series of staff conversations as part of a previous mental health and substance use programme.
+One of our aims was to understand the experiences of delivering care and support for people with co-occurring conditions.
+This included identifying good practice, as well as building constructive dialogue between services.
+The conversations were also used to outline how new pathways can improve care.

 Statutory Service Staff

-The aim of this session with statutory service staff is to agree and articulate a shared set of challenges and opportunities related to supporting people with co-occurring conditions.
+The aim of this session is to agree and articulate a shared set of challenges in supporting people with co-occurring conditions.
+It is also to agree opportunities and the way forward.
+The attendees are statutory service staff.

 Planning your session